rmcafee/discord_ex/README.md

-# DiscordElixir
+# Discord Elixir

-Discord library for elixir.
+Discord library for Elixir.
 I needed it and figured I'd share.

 ## Installation